UNIVAC 1103

-The UNIVAC 1103 or ERA 1103, a successor to the UNIVAC 1101, was a computer system designed by Engineering Research Associates and built by the Remington Rand corporation in October 1953.
+The UNIVAC 1103 or ERA 1103, a successor to the UNIVAC 1101, is a computer system designed by Engineering Research Associates and built by the Remington Rand corporation in October 1953.
 It was the first computer for which Seymour Cray was credited with design work.

 History

 Even before the completion of the Atlas (UNIVAC 1101), the Navy asked Engineering Research Associates to design a more powerful machine.
 This project became Task 29, and the computer was designated Atlas II.

 In 1952, Engineering Research Associates asked the Armed Forces Security Agency (the predecessor of the NSA) for approval to sell the Atlas II commercially.
 Permission was given, on the condition that several specialized instructions would be removed.
 The commercial version then became the UNIVAC 1103.
 Because of security classification, Remington Rand management was unaware of this machine before this.
 The first commercially sold UNIVAC 1103 was sold to the aircraft manufacturer Convair, where Marvin Stein worked with it.

 Remington Rand announced the UNIVAC 1103 in February 1953.
 The machine competed with the IBM 701 in the scientific computation market.
 In early 1954, a committee of the Joint Chiefs of Staff requested that the two machines be compared for the purpose of using them for a Joint Numerical Weather Prediction project.
-Based on the trials, the two machines had comparable computational speed, with a slight advantage for IBM's machine, but the latter was favored unanimously for its significantly faster input-output equipment.
+Based on the trials, the two machines had comparable computational speed, with a slight advantage for IBM's machine, but the IBM 701 was favored unanimously for its significantly faster input/output equipment.

-The successor machine was the UNIVAC 1103A or Univac Scientific, which improved upon the design by replacing the unreliable Williams tube memory with magnetic-core memory, adding hardware floating-point instructions, and perhaps the earliest occurrence of a hardware interrupt feature.
+The successor machines are the UNIVAC 1103A or Univac Scientific, which improved upon the design by replacing the unreliable Williams tube memory with magnetic-core memory, adding hardware floating-point instructions, and perhaps the earliest occurrence of a hardware interrupt feature.
+That was succeeded by the UNIVAC 1105.